tomordonez/tomordonez.github.io/_posts/2017-09-08-automating-tasks-crontab.md

     UID        PID  PPID  C STIME TTY          TIME CMD tom      20979 20978  0 07:45 ?
 00:00:00 /usr/bin/python awesome.py

 Then you can kill the cron job with:

-    kill PID

-In my case I would do: `kill 20979`5 ?
-00:00:00 /usr/bin/python awesome.py

-Then you can kill the cron job with: